nerdschoolbergen/shellscripting/exercises/exercise-2.md

 - Understand how the command line works
 - Navigate through files and directories using a shell
 - Use the clipboard
+- Understand what commands are
+- Understand how variables work

 :book: Check out the [main page](../README.md) where we've listed some of the most commonly used commands (Helpful resources section).